Soldiers’ Chorus Soprano

 Sergeant First Class Charis Strange

 Sergeant First Class Charis Strange earned a Master of Music degree and Bachelor of Music degree from the University of Kentucky.
 She has performed as a soloist with the National Symphony, Charlotte Symphony, and Nashville Symphony Orchestras.
 She is the winner of the 2005 Palmetto Opera Competition and the 2003 Metropolitan Opera District Encouragement Award.
 Before joining the Soldiers’ Chorus, SFC Strange taught public school chorus and drama in Columbia, South Carolina.
 In April 2010, SFC Strange welcomed the arrival of her son, Atticus.
+She serves as the Soprano section leader.

-Staff Sergeant Michaela Shelton
+Sergeant First Class Michaela Shelton

-Staff Sergeant Michaela Shelton is a native of New Jersey.
+Sergeant First Class Michaela Shelton is a native of New Jersey.
 She has been a soloist with the Eastman Chorale, Eastman-Rochester Chorus, Eastman Wind Orchestra and Rochester Chamber Orchestra, performing such works as the Bach “St. Matthew Passion,” Vaughan Williams’ “Dona Nobis Pacem,” and Schubert’s “Mass No. 5 in A-flat.”
 She holds a Master of Music degree from the Eastman School of Music and Bachelor’s degrees in Voice Performance and Music Education from the Mason Gross School of the Arts at Rutgers University.
-SSG Shelton also has a background in education, having taught privately at the collegiate level, as well as in the classroom with high school choral students.
+SFC Shelton also has a background in education, having taught privately at the collegiate level, as well as in the classroom with high school choral students.